collabscore/documents/case-music-infoset.md

 ##  Revealing Structures from Music Notation

-Music notation formats (MusicXML, MEI) are generally seen as as mean to organize, using a semi-structured language, the whole data set that can be collected to describe a music score.
-Let's adopt another perspective: these XML files contain a serialization of one or several, mixed, data structures, and these structures are partly lost or hidden during the serialization process.
+Music notation formats (MusicXML, MEI) are generally seen as as mean to organize, using a semi-structured language, the whole set of data elements that can be collected to describe a music score.
+Let's adopt another perspective: these XML files contain a serialization of one or several (mixed) data structures, and these structures are partly lost or hidden during the serialization process.
 Our goal is to reconstruct them.

 Essentially, all the structures that we can identify are hierarchical.